Farouk-Echaref/Atlas1.0/README.md

 - variable names(**IDENTIFIERS**): five, ten, add, result (functions are just variables)
 - special expressions(part of the language => **KEYWORDS**): let, fn
 - special characters: ( ) , { } ;

+### 1.3 Lexer:

+* Take source code as input, and outputs the tokens that represent the source code.
+** in a production
+environment it makes sense to attach filenames and line numbers to tokens, to better track down lexing and parsing errors.
+So it would be better to initialize the lexer with an io.Reader and the filename. **